DaveBitter/portfolio/content/resume/workExperience.md

 ---
 items:
   - body: >-
-      At Frontmen, I am responsible for building interactive web applications and front-end component libraries.
-I touch the roles of front-end developer, visual designer, interaction designer, back-end developer and DevOps engineer with a focus on front-end development.
-My main focus is building interactive (React.js and Next.js) web applications while being involved in the design and development process from front to back.
-This includes, but is not limited to:

-      * crafting components together with visual and interaction designers

-      * setting up front-end architectures

-      * handling global states

-      * handling data between front-end and back-end

-      * ensuring accessibility

-      * (consulting about) performance optimisations

-      * search engine optimisation

-      * setting up CI/CD

-      * writing tests and documentation

-      Next to this, I work on building component libraries with HTML, CSS (SASS) and vanilla JS.
-This can result in just a component library to be used by a development team or in a standalone website.

-      Next to that, I utilize my broad skill set to be the bridge between the design, front-end and back-end teams.
-I get a lot of energy out of helping my team in this role.
-I speak both the design and the technical language which makes me a great fit for this role.
-Naturally, this results in me being a great point of contact for a variety of stakeholders.
-I have the natural confidence and communicative abilities to successfully take the lead through this role.
-This makes me a great asset to any team.

-      Finally, I am an avid supporter of sharing knowledge.
-I do this regularly through giving code reviews, giving presentations, writing articles, giving guest lectures, giving workshops and speaking at meetups.
-It brings me great joy and fills me with energy to help others grow in a meaningful way.
+      At Frontmen, I work as a Front-end Developer and Consultant for projects that involve building state of the art human-centred web applications using Next.js, React.js and the power of the web.
+I help teams achieve great results from this expertise.
+I work as a point of contact for all people working in development, design and more.

+      Next to this, I work on setting up, maintaining and scaling design systems and component libraries for large teams to work with.
+I evaluate current processes and improve them together with teams to ensure the best possible way of working.
+I'm a great communicator and am always available to help anybody who needs assistance.

+      Finally, I work as a Developer Advocate.
+As a Developer Advocate, I'm continuously on the hunt to learn new techniques, tools and possibilities and share them.
+I share the wonderful world of the web in the form of speaking at meetups, speaking at conferences, creating video content, writing articles and more.
     company: Frontmen
     companyWebsite: https://frontmen.nl
     roles:
-      - role: Senior Front-end developer
+      - role: Senior Front-end Developer/Consultant
         startDate: 2021-06-01T00:00:00.000Z
+        endDate: 2021-01-01T00:00:00.000Z
+        present: true
+      - role: Developer Advocate
+        startDate: 2021-08-01T00:00:00.000Z
         endDate: 2021-01-01T00:00:00.000Z
         present: true
     startDate: 2021-06-01T00:00:00.000Z